NikolaLohinski/terraform-provider-freebox/docs/resources/virtual_machine.md

 - `bind_usb_ports` (List of String) List of ports that should be bound to this VM.
 Only one VM can use USB at given time, whether is uses only one or all USB ports.
 The list of system USB ports is available in VmSystemInfo.
 For example: `usb-external-type-a`, `usb-external-type-c`
 - `cd_path` (String) Path to CDROM device ISO image
 - `cloudinit_hostname` (String) When cloudinit is enabled, hostname desired for this VM.
-Max 59 characters
 - `cloudinit_userdata` (String) When cloudinit is enabled, raw YAML to be passed in the user-data file.
-Maximum 32767 characters
 - `enable_cloudinit` (Boolean) Whether or not to enable passing data through `cloudinit`.
 This uses the NoCloud iso image method; it will add a virtual CDROM drive (distinct from the one passed by `cd_path`) with the data in `cloudinit_userdata` and `cloudinit_hostname` when enabled
 - `enable_screen` (Boolean) Whether or not this VM should have a virtual screen, to use with the VNC websocket protocol
 - `os` (String) Type of OS used for this VM.
 Only used to set an icon for now